 Robert DeNiro takes top billing as veteran mob lieutenant Jimmy Conway, whose own spiral into paranoia has less to do with drugs than pure greed, Joe Pesci is Tommy DeVito (“I’m funny how?
 Funny like a clown?
 I amuse you?
 I make you laugh?”), Lorraine Bracco is the nice Jewish girl who dives head-first into the moral compromise and self-denial of becoming a mob wife, and Paul Sorvino the paternal yet ruthless mob boss Paul Cicero.
 For all his sense of command, by the end of the film we see that he’s no Godfather, looking out for the neighborhood folks like some feudal lord.
 He’s just the king of the parasites, in it for himself.

-Nominated for five Academy Awards, including best picture and best director (it lost both to Dances With Wolves) and won for supporting actor Joe Pesci.
+It was nominated for five Academy Awards, including best picture and best director (it lost both to Dances With Wolves), and won for supporting actor Joe Pesci.

 Goodfellas: 25th Anniversary Edition [Blu-ray]